Anirudhkkumr/Python_EDA_project/README.md

 In a heatmap, darker colors indicate stronger correlations, while lighter colors represent weaker ones.

 **Conclusion**
-Through this exploratory data analysis (EDA) project, valuable insights into the workforce of ABC Company have been uncovered.
+The analysis of ABC Company's employee dataset has provided valuable insights into team dynamics, employee roles, salary distribution, and demographic patterns.
 By examining variables like age, salary, team structures, and positions, the analysis has identified key patterns and visualized them using scatterplots, countplots, and heatmaps.
 These insights provide a solid foundation for future modeling and in-depth analysis.
 Leveraging Python libraries such as Matplotlib, Seaborn, Pandas, and Numpy, this project demonstrates how data-driven techniques can uncover meaningful trends and relationships within complex datasets.